primaryobjects/lda/Readme.md

 ﻿LDA
 --------

-Latent Dirichlet allocation (LDA) topic modelling in javascript for node.js.
+Latent Dirichlet allocation (LDA) topic modeling in javascript for node.js.
 LDA is a machine learning algorithm that extracts topics and their related keywords from a collection of documents.

 In LDA, a document may contain several different topics, each with their own related terms.
 The algorithm uses a probabilistic model for detecting the number of topics specified and extracting their related keywords.
 For example, a document may contain topics that could be classified as beach-related and weather-related.
 The beach topic may contain related words, such as sand, ocean, and water.
 Similarly, the weather topic may contain related words, such as sun, temperature, and clouds.